fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer0_elementary/05_sci.rst

     * ``C_SCIREF_TYPE_TECHREPORT`` : Technical Report
     * ``C_SCIREF_TYPE_UNPUBLISHED`` : Unpublished

-After selecting the type of the reference, the users can add more details, such as authors, title, volume, DOI, and many more.
+After selecting the type of reference, the users can add more details, such as authors, titles, volume, DOI, and many more.

-The type and detail of the related scientific reference in a class can be initialzed, as follows:
+The type and detail of the related scientific reference in a class can be initialized, as follows:

 .. code-block:: python